g0morra/wp-file-upload/readme.txt

 In the free version the upload will fail.
 However in the Pro version the upload will resume and will continue until the file is fully uploaded.
 This is especially useful when uploading very large files.

+= The plugin does not look nice with my theme.
+What can I do? =

+There is an option in plugin's settings in Dashboard to relax the CSS rules, so that buttons and text boxes inherit the theme's styles.
+If additional styling is required, this can be done using CSS.
+The Professional version of the plugin allows CSS rules to be embed in the shortcode.

 == Screenshots ==

 1. A screenshot of the plugin in its most simple form.